Jack Churchill: Capture

 The following morning, a flanking attack was launched by 43 Commando with Churchill leading the elements from 40 Commando.
 The Partisans remained at the landing area.
 Only Churchill and six others managed to reach the objective.
 A mortar shell killed or wounded everyone but Churchill, who was playing "Will Ye No Come Back Again?" on his pipes as the Germans advanced.
 He was knocked unconscious by grenades and captured.
 Believing that he might be related to Winston Churchill (which he was not), German military intelligence had Churchill flown to Berlin for interrogation.

 In late April 1945, Churchill and about 140 other prominent concentration camp inmates were transferred to Tyrol and guarded by SS troops.
 A delegation of prisoners told senior German army officers that they feared they would be executed.
 A German army unit commanded by Captain Wichard von Alvensleben moved in to protect the prisoners.
 Outnumbered, the SS guards moved out and left the prisoners behind.

 Postwar

+Palestine

+In 1948, Churchill was posted to British Palestine.
+He helped defend a train convoy against 250 men with just 12, and later helped coordinate the evacuation from Hadassah Hospital in Jerusalem.

+Retirement

 In retirement, he enjoyed sailing coal-fired ships on the Thames between Richmond and Oxford, as well as making radio-controlled model warships.